 Steinbeck says of the age of commercial farming, “Men ate what they had not raised, had no connection with the bread.
-The land bore under iron, and under iron gradually died” (p.
-36).
+The land bore under iron, and under iron gradually died” (Chapter 5).
 Imagine the land as a character in The Grapes of Wrath.
 What does it look like?
 What is its past?
 How does it change during the novel?
 Is it still alive by the end?

 The Joads and their fellow travelers are forced to buy and sell everything within reach: cars, plows, a loaf of bread, a cup of water, a place to camp.
-As Steinbeck writes, “Merchandising was a secret to them” (p.
-97).
+As Steinbeck writes, “Merchandising was a secret to them” (Chapter 10).
 What does Steinbeck say about the world of business?
 Do the Joads ever come out on the better side of a bargain?
 Is there any such thing as a fair deal in the novel?

 Violence, either real or threatened, is a part of everyday life for the Joads.
 Are they violent among themselves?
 Is their violence premeditated?
 Does it achieve its goal?
 Find examples of where their violence is justified or unjustified.

 “Woman can change better’n a man,” Ma tells Pa.“Woman got all her life in her arms.
 Man got it all in his head” (Chapter 28).
 Who adapts better during the journey to California, the Joad women or the Joad men?
 How do their responses to success and disaster differ?
 Are there times when men and women use their best talents in collaboration?